 Credit for Life Experience may be awarded to students who have demonstrated evidence that the material taught in the course has been mastered through sources outside the college setting.
-Students wishing to apply for such credit should begin the process by meeting with the department chair in which the course is taught at least two semesters prior to graduation.
+Students wishing to apply for such credit should begin the process by meeting with the dean or assistant dean in which the course is taught at least two semesters prior to graduation.